Alade Aminu: Nanterre 92 (2017–2018)

 On July 28, 2017, Aminu returned to France for a second stint, signing a one-year deal with Nanterre 92.
 Aminu helped Nanterre reach the 2018 FIBA Champions League Round of 16, where they were eventually eliminated by his former team Banvit.

 Hapoel Tel Aviv (2018–2019)

 On July 26, 2018, Aminu signed with the Israeli team Hapoel Tel Aviv for the 2018–19 season.
 On November 19, 2018, Aminu recorded a season-highs 21 points and 13 rebounds, shooting 9-of-13 from the field, in an 85–62 win over Maccabi Rishon LeZion.
 Aminu helped Hapoel reach the 2019 Israeli League Playoffs, where they eventually were eliminated by Maccabi Tel Aviv in the Quarterfinals.

 Polski Cukier Toruń (2019–2020)

-On September 10, 2019, he has signed with Polski Cukier Toruń of the PLK.
+On September 10, 2019, he signed with Polski Cukier Toruń of the PLK.

+Bilbao Basket (2020–2021)

+On December 16, 2020, Aminu signed a two-month contract with Bilbao Basket of the Liga ACB.

+Shahrdari Gorgan (2021)

+On February 8, 2021, Aminu signed with Shahrdari Gorgan of the Iranian Basketball Super League (IBSL).
+In April, he won the 2020–21 IBSL championship.

-Atléticos de San Germán / Gigantes de Carolina (2021–present)
+Atléticos de San Germán / Gigantes de Carolina (2021–2022)

 On May 27, 2021, Aminu signed with Atléticos de San Germán of the Baloncesto Superior Nacional.
-However, he was released on May 1, 2022.
+On May 2, 2022, he parted ways with the team.
 The next day, he signed with Gigantes de Carolina.